-Exceptionally letters of support can be submitted as part of a proposal; provided they are essential to the successful conduct of the research (eg confirming access to datasets, or confirming access to or use of the facilities provided by named organisations).
+Exceptionally letters of support can be submitted as part of a proposal; provided they are essential to the successful conduct of the activity (eg confirming access to datasets, confirming access to or use of the facilities provided by named organisations, or where organisations are essential to ensuring impact from specific activities).
 Letters of support can be accepted by email, and must be signed and dated within six months of the proposal submission date.
-General letters of support that are not essential for the successful conduct of the research or do not confirm any specific contribution to the project should not be included.
+General letters of support that are not essential for the successful conduct of the proposed activities or do not confirm any specific contribution to the project should not be included.
+Please note that the process for adding letters from project partners is outlined above, as these should be uploaded via the Project Partner details screen, and not in the attachments section.